dpendjol/FoodTracker/README.md

 ### **Problems**
 - The above mentioned problems didn't occur here, because I had solved them already.
 - There was a permission problem when copying the files.
 Solved could not find the exact cause, al the permissions where right.
 Made a work-a-round bij first removing the directory before copying the new information to it
+- The database file was overwritten with every new deployment due to overwriting with the testing database.
+Worked around this problem by before copying removing the testing database file.

 ## Extra stuff